ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-layout/index.md

 Make sure to give the chart's `container` element an explicit size, otherwise you will run into a chicken and egg situation where the container expects to size itself according to the content and the chart expects to size itself according to the container.

-## Background

-The chart's background can be managed via the `background.fill` and/or `background.image` properties.
-The `url` is required for the image.
-It is positioned in the center by default. `left`, `top`, `right` and `bottom` properties specify the distance between the respective borders of the image. `width` and `height` override the image size.
-Please see the API reference for more info.

-### API Reference

-<interface-documentation interfaceName='AgChartBackground' config='{ "showSnippets": false, "lookupRoot": "charts-api" }'></interface-documentation>

 ## Next Up

 Continue to the next section to learn about the [legend and its layout](/charts-legend/).